sted/smoothdb/README.md

 > To have fully PostgREST API compliancy, you should have a configuration similar to:
 > ```json
 >{
-> 	EnableAdminRoute: false,
+> 	"EnableAdminRoute": false,
-> 	BaseAPIURL: "",
+> 	"BaseAPIURL": "",
-> 	ShortAPIURL: true,
+> 	"ShortAPIURL": true,
-> 	Database.AllowedDatabases: ["testdb"]
+> 	"Database.AllowedDatabases": ["testdb"]
 >}
 > ```
 > With these configurations the "/admin" is no longer accessible and "/api/testdb/test..." becomes simply "/test...".